 Naturally, the big pre-race story in the Albuquerque Journal centered on Santa Fean Chris Chavez - because he’s raced every Duke City marathon ever run.
 That’s a thirty year streak.
 Damn impressive considering most marathoners are in a perpetual state of injury or injury maintenance, not to mention the Fall wedding season, vacations, work demands, etc. Think of all the obstacles to run that he somehow dodged or painfully accommodated the afternoon after running.
 There’s usually a handful of runners who amass streaks like this for a given race, but for Duke City, Chris is the only one.
 In his spare time, he patched together a nineteen year streak up at Pikes Peak dating back to '95, not just for the Sunday marathon but most years it included the double - the Ascent on Saturday (13.1mi) followed by the Marathon distance on Sunday.
 All of that is just ridiculous.
-He’s the only Big Tesuquerunner still competing who ran in the inaugural race back in 1985 (twenty-nine years ago), and he's the race director for the spring Amanda Lynne Byrne memorial races up in Pecos.
-You know who my go-to guy is for obscure questions about champion New Mexico runners and marathoners and best known times from from decades past?
+He’s the only Big Tesuque runner still competing who ran in the inaugural race back in 1985 (twenty-nine years ago), and he's also the race director for the spring Amanda Lynne Byrne memorial races up in Pecos.
+Know who my go-to guy is for obscure questions about champion New Mexico runners from decades past?
 Chris.
 The guy knows everything.

 |Chris running out Albuquerque's Bosque Trail, |

 courtesy of Greg Sorber and the Abq Journal

 Lots of other nortenos in the race fields though I don't know them all well enough for a spotlight.
 Cordova's Senovio Torres took the men's 55-59 age group by thirteen minutes, 3hr 25min; and former Lobo and Santa Fean Shawna Winnegar dispatched the half marathon field to win by four minutes; 1hr 21min.
 Smokin' fast.